-The Marne (East of the Paris Basin) is the longest river in France: 525 kilometers.
+The Marne (East of the Paris Basin) is the longest river in France: 525 kilometers (326 miles).
 It takes its source at Langres and Baslesme-sur-Marne and flows into the Seine at Charenton-le-Pont, Alfortville and Ivry-sur-Seine (Val-de-Marne).

-Under the reign of Napoleon III (from to 1848 in 1862) the Marne was converted for canal transport between Neuilly-sur-Marne (Seine-Saint-Denis) and Vaires-sur Marne (Seine-et-Marne) to avoid difficult routes, time and money, to reach the Seine at Charenton: the Chelles canal.
+Under the reign of Napoleon III (from 1848 to 1862) the Marne was converted for canal transport between Neuilly-sur-Marne (Seine-Saint-Denis) and Vaires-sur Marne (Seine-et-Marne) to avoid difficult routes, time and money, to reach the Seine at Charenton: the Chelles canal.

 The bridge of ‘Goujonnette’ on the canal connected Vaires to Neuilly-sur-Marne and horses pulled a barge.
 It was a maintained towpath (nothing separated the path from the water - trees and bushes gave way to horses and guides).
 The river became a more tranquil place with the emergence of boats, open-air dance halls (French Guinguettes) and the arrival of painters!